Global Trade in Fakes

 LVMH, Richemont, Kering — Largest Brand Protection Spenders

-Luxury groups invest hundreds of millions annually in anti-counterfeiting.
+Luxury groups invest significantly in anti-counterfeiting — brand protection is a board-level risk management priority.
 React and similar organisations are their operational partners for detection, investigation, and enforcement across markets.

-• Handbags, watches, and accessories most counterfeited categories
+- Handbags, watches, and accessories are among the most counterfeited categories (EU Customs 2023)

 Pharmaceuticals